-(January 11, 2012, at a courtesy visit of then Japanese Minister for Foreign Affairs Gemba to Afghanistan)
+(January 11, 2012, on the occasion of the visit of then Japanese Minister for Foreign Affairs Gemba to Afghanistan)

 "Afghanistan intends to do all it can to help the people of Japan, now in need, who have supported Afghanistan."
 [Note: The government and other entities of Afghanistan pledged a total of US\$1.25 million in donations.]
 (March 13, 2011, at the Japanese Embassy in Afghanistan, where he signed a book of condolence following the Great East Japan earthquake)